avanindra/Udacity-Collaboration-Competition/Report.md

 ### Plot of Rewards:

-The environment was solved in 131 episodes.
+The environment was solved in 102 episodes in our experiment ( It may slightly vary from experiment to experiment).

 <img src="trainingplot.png"/>